bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 the `CSeq` header field for those messages, and for mapping those values back to the correct SIP/3 request stream in the opposite direction.

+## Connection Keep-Alive {#keep-alive}

+SIP/3 endpoints may keep their QUIC connection active and open by sending periodic `PING` frames to defer the QUIC idle timeout as described in {{Section 10.1.2 of QUIC-TRANSPORT}}.

 # Compatibility With Earlier SIP Versions {#compatibility}

 ~~~